durovsky/rep/rep-I000X.rst

 In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.
 RTAI patches are available only for certain Linux kernels, RTAI4.0 for example supports 3.4.67, 3.5.7, 3.8.13.

-With respect to enumerated limitations, if using DK-16xx PN IO v2.6. following PC setup is recommended:
+With respect to enumerated limitations, for DK-16xx PN IO v2.6. we recommend following PC setup:

 - Standard OS:  Up to date Ubuntu 12.04 with Kernel 3.11.0.26
 - Real-time OS: Ubuntu 12.04 with Kernel 3.5.7 + RTai 4.0